exp1azy/manticore_provider/README.md

 ### Bulk Deletion of Documents

-To perform bulk deletion of documents use `BulkDelete` method or `BulkDeleteAsync`:
+To perform bulk deletion of documents use the `BulkDeleteAsync` method:
 ```csharp
 var request = new List<BulkDeleteRequest>
 {